j2store/userguide/simple_csv_import__export.md

 [sample.csv](sample.csv)

-Below is a list of fields that are supported by .csv files:
+Below is a list of fields that are supported by the app for importing.

+It is NOT necessary to have all these fields in your CSV.
+The following fields are the minimum required fields: sku, product_type

 * product_id
 * visibility